 Your cookies are burned on the bottom, and you’re left looking up “why do my cookies burn on the bottom?” and wondering how to prevent burned cookies.

-Don’t worry, you’re not the first baker to experience this dilemma.
+Don’t worry, you’re not the first baker to experience this dilemma and need some cookie troubleshooting help.

 In this post, I’ll show you how to bake cookies without burning the bottom, as well as help explain why your cookies are burning so you can make sure to fix your oven settings, equipment, or technique.